 A series of subject-specific, online focus groups were held in October 2023.
 Read more about some of the issues identified by our members during these sessions in Proctor.

-Input has also been sought via dedicated email address and from our various QLS committees.
+Input was also sought via a dedicated email address and from our various QLS committees.

-QLS members, and the broader Queensland legal profession are now invited to provide input on the consultation draft Call to Parties statement by submitting their feedback via email directly to QLS.
+QLS members, and the broader Queensland legal profession were invited to provide input on the consultation draft Call to Parties statement in June 2024.

-Following the draft consultation stage, the final Call to Parties Statement will be approved by Council for publication and distribution in or around June 2024.
+Following the draft consultation stage, the final Call to Parties Statement was approved by Council for publication and distribution in July 2024.

 If you have any general queries in relation to the Call to Parties, please get in touch via email to policy@qls.com.au.